User Guide

 • The documents include a mix of agreement types to demonstrate cross-document extraction (20 sales and 20 vendor agreements).

-• Several example attribute definitions are included so you can see results immediately (pre-loaded on the Attributes page).
+• The Attributes page includes several example attribute definitions so you can see results immediately.

 Follow the process to create a custom attribute using the values in the three examples below.

-These examples demonstrate common, high-value concepts that appear across many documents.
+These examples show how common, high-value concepts appear across many documents.

 Example attribute: Audit rights